ADO.NET SqlDataAdapter

 1. SqlDataAdapter(): Initializes a new instance of the SqlDataAdapter class.

 4. SqlDataAdapter(string selectCommandText, SqlConnection selectConnection): Initializes a new instance of the SqlDataAdapter class with the command and a connection string.
-Here, the selectCommandText can be a Transact-SQL SELECT statement or a stored procedure.
+The selectCommandText can be a Transact-SQL SELECT statement or a stored procedure.
 If your connection string does not use Integrated Security = true, you can use System.Data.SqlClient.SqlCredential to pass the user ID and password more securely than by specifying the user ID and password as text in the connection string.

 Methods of ADO.NET SqlDataAdapter class in C#: